amille90/osticket-ticket-cycle/README.md

 </p>
 <br />
-Step 21: Another note as been sent by Jane confirming the root cuase of the issue and that a vendor has been notified for a proper fix.
+Step 21: Another note as been sent by Jane confirming the root cause of the issue and that a vendor has been notified for a proper fix.
 Online banking should be up and running.
 Click on Post Reply.
 </p>
 <p>
 <img src="https://i.imgur.com/6072wna.png"/>